 Abstract:

-Bioassay studies were done to evaluate the potential of Beauveria bassiana and Metarhiziunanisopliaeagainst white grubs, and to study the effect of soil and sand on infectivity of B. bassiana and M. anisopliae against first, second and third instar grubs of H. longipennis.
+Bioassay studies were done to evaluate the potential of Beauveria bassiana and Metarhizium anisopliae against white grubs, and to study the effect of soil and sand on infectivity of B. bassiana and M. anisopliae against first, second and third instar grubs of H. longipennis.
 The first instar larvae of H. longipennis were found to be most susceptible to both entomopathogenic fungi when treated in soil, with the mean mortality rate of 61.56 and 63.90 per cent for B. bassiana and M. anisopliae, respectively compared to second and third instars.
 A positive correlation between the inoculation concentration and the grub mortality was observed, irrespective of age, in all the instars.
 Regardless of concentrations or instars, soil consistently performed better as s substrate than sand in terms of mortality rates.
-The mean mortality rates of H. longipennis were calculated to be 61.56, 50.67 and 43.56 per cent for first, second and third instar grubs, respectively when treated with B. bassiana @ 1x108conidia/ ml in soil, but the mortality rates decreased to 57.18, 47.19 and 38.67 per cent for first, second and third instar grubs when sand was used as substrate.
-Similarly, when the grubs were treated with M. anisopliae in soil, the mortality rates were recorded as 63.90, 53.77 and 44.88 per cent for first, second and third instar grubs respectively, but when sand was used as substrate, the mortality reduced to 61.33, 50.22 and 43.55 per cent for first, second and third instar grubs.
+The mean mortality rates of H. longipennis were calculated to be 61.56, 50.67 and 43.56 per cent for first, second and third instar grubs, respectively when treated with B. bassiana with the concentration of 1x108conidia/ ml in soil, but the mortality ratedecreased to 57.18, 47.19 and 38.67 per cent for first, second and third instar grubs when sand was used as substrate.
+Similarly, when the grubs were treated with M. anisopliae in soil, the mortality rate was recorded as 63.90, 53.77 and 44.88 per cent for first, second and third instar grubs respectively, but when sand was used as substrate, the mortality reduced to 61.33, 50.22 and 43.55 per cent for first, second and third instar grubs.

-Keywords: Entomopathogenic fungi, Inoculation, Instars, Concentrations, Mortality
+Keywords: Entomopathogenic fungi,

 Introduction